IBM/swhub-custom-app-samples/README.md

 - Software Hub Scheduling Service refer [this doc](https://www.ibm.com/docs/en/software-hub/5.2.x?topic=cluster-installing-shared-components) for how to install scheduling service as cluster component
 - Software Hub 5.3 premium cartrige and cpd-cli olm-utils premium image
+- Software Hub has been installed and provisioned

 To enable default dataplane using cpd-cli: